roshannp/AWS-Projects/Readme.md

 files reducing manual data processing time by 60% and improving data accessibility.

-3) Designed and implemented a complete data pipeline on AWS to protect sensitive customer viewing data while still enabling useful business insights.
+3)Designed and implemented a complete data pipeline on AWS to protect sensitive customer viewing data while still enabling useful business insights.
 The use case was tailored to a Dish Network–like environment where we needed to analyze regional viewing trends without exposing individual habits.